jh3nd3rs0n/jargyle/README.md

       --config-file-xsd, -x
           Print the configuration file XSD and exit --enter-external-client-socks5-user-pass
-          Enter through an interactive prompt the username/password for the external SOCKS5 server for external connections --external-client-socks5-user-pass=USERNAME:PASSWORD
+          Enter through an interactive prompt the username password for the external SOCKS5 server for external connections --external-client-socks5-user-pass=USERNAME:PASSWORD
-          The username/password for the external SOCKS5 server for external connections --help, -h
+          The username password for the external SOCKS5 server for external connections --help, -h
           Print this help and exit
       --new-config-file=FILE, -n FILE